Sinetian/Toolkit/README.md

 # Sinetian's Toolkit
 [English](https://github.com/Sinetian/Toolkit/blob/main/README.md)       [简体中文](https://github.com/Sinetian/Toolkit/blob/main/README_CN.md)
 </div>
-This is a toolkit written by Sinetian.It was made completely by myself, with no "teams" at all!
+This is a toolkit written by Sinetian.I made it myself, with no "teams" at all!
 If you hope to help me with my code, contact me at KOOK: Sinetian#5024.
 If you have a GitHub account, you will need to provide me your username and you will be added to the co-authors namelist.
+You can also help me with develop.

 # What can you do with my code?
 1. Commercial use(You can sell it!).